RAK Petroleum plc holds 44.94 percent of DNO ASA through a subsidiary.

 DNO is a Norwegian oil and gas operator focused on the Middle East and North Sea regions.
 Founded in 1971 and listed on the Oslo Børs, DNO holds stakes in onshore and offshore licences at various stages of exploration, development and production in the Kurdistan region of Iraq (“Kurdistan”), Norway, the United Kingdom, Ireland, the Netherlands and Yemen.

-At year-end 2020, DNO held interests in 98 licences across its portfolio, with 2 in Kurdistan, 76 in Norway, 16 in the United Kingdom, 2 in the Netherlands, 1 in Ireland and 1 in Yemen.
+DNO held interests in 91 licences across its portfolio at 30 June 2021 (25 operated), of which two are in Kurdistan, 74 in Norway, 11 in the United Kingdom, two in the Netherlands, one in Ireland and one in Yemen.

 RAK Petroleum plc’s Executive Chairman, Bijan Mossavar-Rahmani, is also Executive Chairman of the Board of Directors of DNO ASA.

 09.08.2021DNO02 - Key Information Relating to Redemption of Bond Loan

 09.08.2021DNO Reports KRG Payments